 She joined the Bharat Vikas Parishad as the Vice-President for the Ladies’ Wing, and after two years of her journey there, she is the current president of BVP.

-Mrs. Khatpal worked in Raahgiri, Karnal since August 30, 2015.
+Mrs. Kathpal worked in Raahgiri, Karnal since August 30, 2015.
 Raahgiri has in general, been a huge success in the capital too!
 We all know the rage that Raahgiri received.
 It was a success in Delhi.
-Mrs. Khatpal worked with Raahgiri to promote health and fitness.
+Mrs. Kathpal worked with Raahgiri to promote health and fitness.
 The Raahgiri Foundation (TRF) is a non-profit organization based in the Indian city Gurugram.
 TRF was formed to promote road safety, sustainable transport, and community development.
 Raahgiri Day is India’s first sustained car-free citizen initiative that began in Gurgaon on Nov 17, 2013.
 A day every week is dedicated to inviting people on those streets which are overpowered by car every day and made them experience their streets with activities like cycling, walking, and performing arts.

 Raahgiri Day aims to promote walking, cycling, and the use of public transport as envisaged in the national urban transport policy.
 It creates awareness around road safety.

-Established in 1963, Bharat Vikas Parishad is a service-cum-Zanskar oriented, non-political, socio-cultural voluntary organization.
+Established in 1963, Bharat Vikas Parishad is a service-cum-Sanskar oriented, non-political, socio-cultural voluntary organization.
 It is dedicated to the development and growth of our country in all fields of human endeavor – cultural, social, academic, moral, national and spiritual – by promoting a sense of patriotism, national unity, and integrity.